Egypt national futsal team

 The Egyptian national futsal team represents Egypt during international futsal competitions.
 It is governed by the Egyptian Football Association and won the Africa Futsal Cup of Nations a record three times.
-They have also represented Africa in the FIFA Futsal World Cup, with seven appearances.
+Egypt has also represented Africa in the FIFA Futsal World Cup, with seven appearances.

+History

+On 24 April 2016, Egypt lost the 2016 Africa Futsal Cup of Nations against Morocco after losing 3-2 in the final.
+4 years later, they lost for the second consecutive time after being defeated 5-0 in the final.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.